janstrohbeck/projektarbeit_simulationen/doc/source/parking_lot.rst

 .. image:: ../../uml/build/parking_lot_overview.*

-The simulation creates a given number of cars as seperate threads, which can randomly enqueue themselves at the entry gate or exit gate (only if they have entered successfully previously).
+The simulation creates a given number of cars as separate threads, which can randomly enqueue themselves at the entry gate or exit gate (only if they have entered successfully previously).
 They are also going to give up and leave the queue if they have not been let in after 30 seconds.

-The main program is probably also going to be divided into three seperate threads or
+The main program is probably also going to be divided into three separate threads or
 tasks: One handling requests at each gate (EntryController, ExitController) and one setting the signal state (SignalController).